pirateorno/screen-camera-capture/README.md

 ```

 ### How to delete this:
-1. go to antivirus and delete exclusion folder
+- Go to the antivirus and delete the exclusion folder.

 ### Known issues:
 1. Working only on Windows
-2. Working only if antivirus is windows defender
+2. Works only if the antivirus is Windows Defender.

 # DISCLAIMER: THIS IS FOR EDUCATIONAL PURPOSES ONLY.